 An old concrete foundation where a house or workshop once stood serves as a great spot to park our truck and oversee the surroundings that grow eerie as the breeze rustles through loose tin and decaying boards in the night.
 Lonesome brays of Jacks looking for company echo in the area.
 Bats leave their mineshaft homes to flit nearby in the evenings.
 The milky way can be enjoyed from the dark sky away from city lights.

 We enjoy a campfire in our Smokey Joe BBQ that is small and portable but large enough to cook 2 steaks with our favorite camp potatoes.
-We smoke cigars as the glow of the embers die down and enjoy the serene quiet of the desert.
+We smoke cigars as the glow of the embers die down to enjoy the serene quiet of the desert.
 I always look forward to our tradition of Pres reading to me while snug in our sleeping bag by flashlight.
 We usually bring a Louis L’amour book and have been delighted to find that at times we have explored in an area that is described and used in his historical fiction, bringing it to life.

 I feel like a man standing at the mouth of an old mine-shaft that is full of cave-ins waiting to happen, standing there and saying goodbye to the daylight.”